My review of last week's episode: Confection.

 Series 6 Overview:

 Looking back over the season, I'm struck more by its stability than its risk-taking.
-Most of the episodes are meat-and-potatoes Morse stories.
+Most of the episodes are meat-and-potatoes Inspector Morse-style stories.
 But that doesn't mean it's not interesting.
 Just the opposite, the settled focus has given it a lot of strength.
 It's felt more dangerous this time - Morse is on the outside, and it suits him.
 Yes, Fred hasn't been himself, but he hasn't really been himself since season 2.
-There's been a clear mandate for the season: find Fancy's killer and push Morse farther towards cynicism and isolation.
-Lewis dropped the Morse-and-Joan story-line, or at least pushed it to the side, which was a great decision - we know Morse ends up alone.
+There was a clear mandate for the season: find Fancy's killer and push Morse farther towards cynicism and isolation.
+Both goals were accomplished.
+Lewis dropped the Morse-and-Joan story-line, or at least pushed it to the side, which was a great decision - we know Morse ends up alone, so that was always a dead end.

 My reviews of Endeavour: